Best friends? Anglo keeps De Beers' diamonds

 De Beers used to pump $150-$200 million a year into generic diamond marketing, telling consumers a diamond was forever and making them the must-have gem for engagements.

-“There has been underinvestment in category advertising but the sector is working harder on this now,” he added.

-Seven major producers banded together a year ago to promote natural stones, albeit with an initial budget of just $6 million.
-Now though the group plans to target the ‘millennials’ in Las Vegas in early June with a slogan to replace “diamonds are forever”.
+Aggarwal said seven major producers banded together a year ago to promote natural stones.
+With an initial $6 million budget, it plans to target the ‘millenials’ in Las Vegas next month.

 Investec analyst Marc Elliott says diamond demand will logically grow as a late in the development cycle of economies such as China and India.